Certified Sex Addiction Therapist

 My goal here is to share with you a bit about myself and my experiences in order to give you some guidance as you search for your therapist.
 This isn't meant to brag or boast - but simply to honor your thorough search for a therapist by offering you some additional information about who I am.
 Don't hesitate to reach out to me with any questions you may have.

 My professional experience began in Bakersfield, CA (my hometown) as a clinician for Child Protective Services in 2008 where I provided in-home counseling services for a wide range of issues.
 I moved to Los Angeles in 2010 and became a clinical member of a multidisciplinary team at a Los Angeles Dual-Diagnosis Treatment Center treating adults and teens seeking a wide range of help with depression, trauma, and substance abuse.
-I provided individual, family, and couple's therapy using evidence-based techniques alongside a warm and compassionate approach.
+I provided individual, family, and couple's therapy using evidence-based techniques.
 I also served as a Primary Psychotherapist at a Drug and Alcohol Treatment Center in Malibu, CA providing individual therapy to adults seeking help for trauma, anxiety, depression, and addictions.
-I h

-I graduated with my Masters in Social Work from California State University, Bakersfield and later became certified as a Sex Addiction Therapist.
+I am a Licensed Clinical Social Worker (LCSW) and later earned my Certification as a Sex Addiction Therapist (CSAT).
 I am also trained in EMDR to supplement the treatment of Trauma, Addictions, and Performance Anxiety.
 As a gay man, I deeply understand the nuances and culture of the LGBTQ community and have devoted a large portion of my experience supporting other LGBTQ persons.

 Personally, I enjoy spending time with my partner and our 7 year old son seeing movies or going to the park.
 I enjoy physical activity as means to manage stress and enjoyment, including cycling, running, or yoga.
 On a typical Friday night you will likely catch me at the movies or exploring some new activity around town with our son.